Current Status

 Effects of the Supply Chain Act on SMEs

 As a rule, enterprises that do not fall within the scope of the Act shall also comply with their due diligence obligations.
-The National Action Plan on Business and Human Rights (NAP), which lays down corresponding expectations for all enterprises based in Germany, has already been in force since 2016.
-The Act is broadly inspired by the due diligence obligations of the NAP.
+The National Action Plan on Business and Human Rights (NAP), which lays down corresponding expectations for all enterprises based in Germany, was adopted in 2016.
+The Act is broadly inspired by the NAP.

-In addition, if enterprises outside the scope of the Act are direct suppliers of enterprises covered by the Act, they may additionally be required to meet due diligence obligations as part of their contractual relationship (which may, for example, include provisions laying down human rights-related expectations).
+Enterprises outside the scope of the Act that are direct suppliers of enterprises covered by the Act, may be required to meet due diligence obligations as part of their contractual relationship (which may, for example, include provisions laying down human rights-related expectations).

 Further information on how small and medium-sized suppliers, too, can meet their responsibilities for the individuals in their supply chains as well as offers of support and practical examples.